 Should You Drywall a Garage?

 In technical terms, drywall is a sheet of gypsum that has been treated.
 Gypsum is a typical sulfate mineral that comes with different properties.
-These properties make it optional for drywall to be used in different applications if construction, including walls and ceilings.
-Perhaps the best thing is that gypsum is not a high temperature material, but is highly soluble in water.
+These properties make it optional for drywall to be used in different applications of construction, including walls and ceilings.
+Perhaps the best thing is that gypsum is not a high-temperature material, but is highly soluble in water.

 Related: 6 Drywall Alternatives for Garage

 Drywall is relatively a new construction material.
 Basically, this material has been known to ease the process of construction on many modern buildings.
 This is mainly because modern building designs are quite versatile, not to mention complex, thus making drywall the go-to choice for construction.

 In the previous decades, walls and ceilings were constructed by placing layers upon layers of different plaster materials on a lathe- which are basically wooden strips.
 Due to the complexity of these materials, they were quite unreliable, inefficient, and costly.
 Thanks to drywalling, you can now carry out your construction with ease and in an efficient manner.